Right abdominal can be because of IBs or other causes. We will discuss the 9 causes of right abdominal pain with IBS.

 3- Use antispasmodics.

 The simple and most direct way to relieve IBS pain is to use antispasmodics.
-Basically, there are 2 categories of antispasmodics you can use:
+There are 2 categories of antispasmodics you can use:

 - Prescription antispasmodics: like mebeverine hydrochloride (ColofacⓇ), Also Tricyclic antidepressants like amitriptyline that have antispasmodic effects.